Kalizhanov/drf/README.md

 # drf
 In this app I tried to learn Django rest framework.
-I learnt about what is token, authentication, serializators, swagger, and how to work with api
+I learnt about what is token, authentication, serializators, swagger, and how to work with api.
+Also about apiview and generic views.